tempus fugit

 My father was sent to school in Switzerland and fell in love with the mountains.
 He became an experienced alpinist, never happier than when climbing in the worst of weathers and stopping overnight in the huts that provided refuge at high elevation.
 He made long-lasting friendships with some of the local guides.

 This image from 1914 shows the Konkordia Hut in the Bernese Alps.
 My father on the far right, wearing the sort of clothes he would still be wearing 50 years later.
 His companion, Arnold Lunn, scion of the Lunn (Poly) travel company, is dressed in a peculiarly ostentatious leather coat and... carpet slippers.
-The two men on the left are probably guides.
+(I assume they had spent the night at the hut.)
+The two men on the left may be guides.

-Two years earlier, at Christmas 1912, my father had been one of a party of four who had made the first winter ascent of the Dom, at 4545m. the second highest peak in Switzerland.
-It was considered quite an accomplishment especially as the weather was severe and the mountain is almost vertical.
+Two years earlier, at Christmas 1912, my father (aged 20) had been one of a party of four who had made a winter ascent of the Dom, at 4545m. the second highest peak in Switzerland.
+It was considered quite an achievement especially as the weather was severe and the mountain is almost vertical.
 His companions on that occasion were a Captain Lawrence Bird, 10 years his senior, and two well-known local guides, the brothers Johann and Ferdinand Summermatter.

 My father wrote to a friend the following day: